-NA123 Native American Contributions to Society 3 CR
+NA123 Native American Contributions to Society 4 CR

 Throughout the course, students will look at the contributions that Native Americans have made to past and present society.
 Topics covered will include agriculture, medicine, art, language, politics, hunting, technology, and food.
 Each week students will discuss and complete assignments to reinforce the weekly material.
-Prerequisite: none.
+Co-requisite: EN111.